Wage Disputes

 Can the company that I work for pay two employees differently for doing the same job?

-How do wage dispute work?
+How do wage disputes work?

 That will depend on the particular nature of your wage dispute.
 Claims for wage discrimination can be brought under the Equal Pay Act (“EPA”), Title VII, the Age Discrimination in Employment Act (“ADEA”), the Americans with Disabilities Act (“ADA”), and § 1981 of the Civil Rights Act.
 Claims brought under Title VII, the ADEA, and the ADA must first go through a very complex process with the EEOC where a false step or failure to check a particular box could result in a lost claim.
 Meanwhile § 1981 and EPA claims do not have to go through the EEOC and can go right to court.